Home Blog GDPR Email Marketing: Consent for Direct Marketing Tips

 International transfers and email marketing

 Many email marketing platforms operate across international boundaries, creating potential GDPR compliance issues for data transfers outside the European Economic Area.
+All international transfers must comply with the data protection regulation GDPR, which governs the collection, handling, and protection of personal data of EU citizens.

 Adequacy decisions from the European Commission allow unrestricted transfers to certain countries with equivalent data protection standards.
-The UK, Canada, and several other jurisdictions benefit from adequacy status, simplifying compliance for organizations using service providers in these locations.
+The UK, Canada, and several other jurisdictions benefit from EU adequacy decision status, simplifying compliance for organizations using service providers in these locations.

 Binding Corporate Rules (BCRs) allow multinational corporations to transfer data between affiliates under approved internal governance frameworks.
 Large email service providers may implement BCRs to streamline international operations.